 One day in 4th grade, Brennan became part of this statistic.
 Brennan and his brother, who both have peanut and tree nut allergies, were on the bus to school when another child starting causing a commotion.

 “This kid was somewhat of a troublemaker and my brother and I were going back and forth with him exchanging words.
 As it escalated, he reached into his bag and pulled out a peanut butter sandwich and waved it around taunting us and saying, ‘What are you gonna do about it now?’”
 Brennan said.
 “He had the upper hand.
 We didn’t know what to do.”

-Brennan, now 24 and a college student who lives outside of Toronto, says that to this day, his friends remain his biggest supporters – always vigilant for any potential triggers for his allergies.
+Brennan, now a college student who lives outside of Toronto, says that to this day, his friends remain his biggest supporters.
+They’re always vigilant for any potential triggers for his allergies.
 “It’s just having strength in numbers,” Brennan says.
 “You’re not alone anymore trying to face the issue.”

 While this incident made Brennan more confident in his friends, it also made him aware of bullying and the need to better educate people about food allergies.

 “The bully had no idea that it could kill me, he learned that after-the-fact.
 It just gave me a general heightened awareness that I need to be a more proactive with my allergy,” he said.
 Brennan was part of a team of young adults speaking out about their experience with bullying and encouraging others to take action.

-For students being bullied because of their allergies, this team recommends:
+For students being bullied because of their allergies, this youth team recommends:

 - Telling a teacher or parents if you’re being bullied.
 Don’t be afraid, they can help.